 - Zealots violently resisted Roman rule.
 They believed the Kingdom of God was imminent.
 Their Sicarii (dagger-men) murdered Roman officials, tax collectors and collaborators.

 - Nazarenes followed Jesus of Nazareth, a 1st-century preacher.
-By the 2nd century, they would break with Jewish tradition and form a new religion.
+By the 2nd century, they would break with Jewish tradition.

 The First Jewish-Roman War (AD 70 – 74) began when the Jews rebelled over heavy taxes.
 In AD 71 Romans captured Jerusalem and burned the Second Temple to the ground.
 The Zealots made their final stand at the fortress of Masada.
 Using earthen ramps and siege ladders the Romans scaled the desert fortress until its 960 defenders killed themselves rather than surrender.